tldr-pages/tldr/pages/linux/nmcli-radio.md

 `nmcli radio wwan`

-- Turn WWAN on|off in NetworkManager:
+- Turn WWAN on or off in NetworkManager:

 `nmcli radio wwan {{on|off}}`